-Join Scott Simpson for an in-depth discussion in this video Sharing your script as a web app, part of Up and Running with Google Apps Script (2013).
+Join Scott Simpson for an in-depth discussion in this video Sharing your script as a web app, part of Learning Google Apps Script (2013).

 Let's switch gears a little bit and look…at providing a web app powered by your script.…Up until now, I've talked about things that only you or…people that share documents that you've added to scripts can see.…But, what if you want to take your script out…to the web, and let users access it that way.…Google provides an HTML service to do just that.…In it's most basic form it's just a reference inside a function called do get.…And an HTML file.…To start with here, I'll just…use the HtmlService, and the createHtmlOutputFromFile method,…with the name of the HTML file that I'll create in just a minute.…